talhapythoneer/indeed-scraper/README.md

 # Indeed_Scraper
-This is a Scrapy(Python) ased script to scrape job postings from ca.indeed.com which is a
+This is a Scrapy(Python) ased script to scrape job postings from ca.indeed.com which is an American worldwide employment website for job listings

 # Requirements
 - Scrapy